Sitecore/Sitecore.Demo.Platform/README.md

 - Data Exchange Framework 2.0.1 Dynamics Connectors on [dev.sitecore.com](https://dev.sitecore.net/Downloads/Dynamics_CRM_Connect/2x/Sitecore_Connect_for_Microsoft_Dynamics_365_for_Sales_201.aspx)
 	- [Microsoft Dynamics 365 for Sales Provider for Data Exchange Framework 2.0.1](https://dev.sitecore.net/~/media/819FB4C75CC74A8C984C343BEF7B53F1.ashx)
 	- [Sitecore Connect for Microsoft Dynamics 365 for Sales 2.0.1](https://dev.sitecore.net/~/media/ADBAF4CC6736499EBA0EBA6A9767D825.ashx)

+### Additional Windows Components
+- Url Rewrite 2.1
+	- Can be installed using Web Platform Installer in IIS Manager
 ### SSL Only
 The demo is configured for **HTTPS/SSL**.
 Please ensure that you create an HTTPS binding with appropriate self-signed certificates.